CVHub520/X-AnyLabeling/docs/en/custom_model.md

         return image

     def postprocess(self, image, outputs):
-        """
-        Post-processes the network's output.

-        Args:
-            image (numpy.ndarray): The input image.
-            outputs (numpy.ndarray): The output from the network.

-        Returns:
-            contours (list): List of contours for each detected object class.
-                            Each contour is represented as a dictionary containing the class label and a list of contour points.
-        """
         n, c, h, w = outputs.shape
         image_height, image_width = image.shape[:2]
         # Obtain the category index of each pixel